Franja Partisan Hospital

 Franja Partisan Hospital information

-This hospital, hidden in a canyon near Dolenji Novaki, about 5km northeast of Cerkno, treated wounded Partisan soldiers from Yugoslavia and other countries from late 1943 until the end of WWII.
-A memorial to humanity and self-sacrifice, it had more than a dozen buildings, including treatment sheds, operating theatres, X-ray rooms and bunkers for convalescence.
-More than 500 wounded were treated here, and the mortality rate was only about 10%.
+This clandestine hospital, hidden in a canyon near Dolenji Novaki, about 5km northeast of Cerkno, treated wounded Partisan soldiers from Yugoslavia and other countries from late 1943 until the end of WWII.
+A memorial to humanity and self-sacrifice, it had more than a dozen wooden cabins, including treatment huts, operating theatres, X-ray rooms and huts for convalescence.
+Nearly 600 wounded were treated here, and the mortality rate was only about 10%.

-The complex, hidden in a ravine by the Pasica Stream, had an abundance of fresh water, which was also used to power a hydroelectric generator.
+The complex, hidden in a ravine by a stream, had an abundance of fresh water, which was also used to power a hydroelectric generator.
 Local farmers and Partisan groups provided food, which was lowered down the steep cliffs by rope; medical supplies were diverted from hospitals in occupied areas or later air-dropped by the Allies.
-The hospital came under attack by the Germans twice – once in April 1944 and again in March 1945 – but it was never taken.
+The hospital came under attack by the Germans twice but it was never taken.